Tea culture: Bangladesh

 The habit of drinking tea in Bangladesh was started by the British during the British colonial period.
 The first Tea garden in Bangladesh was established in 1849 at Malnicherra, Sylhet district.
-Since then, tea has become a popular Beverage among the Bangladeshis.
+Since then, tea has become a popular beverage among the Bangladeshis.
 In 2021, about 96.50 million kilograms (kgs) of the plant were produced by 167 farms across Bangladesh and almost 75% of them are consumed within the country.
 Teas are primarily served here to guests and usually drunk at breakfast and snack during any time of the day.
 The Bangladeshi tea culture has developed around the Tea stalls, which are the social gathering centres in the villages and communities.
 Different variants of tea such as Milk tea, Black tea, Malai chai, Lemon tea, and Seven Color Tea from Srimangal are highly popular in Bangladesh.

 India

 One of the world's largest tea producers, India is a country where tea is popular as a breakfast and evening drink.
 It is often served as masala chai with milk, sugar, and spices such as ginger, cardamom, black pepper, and cinnamon.
 Almost all the tea consumed is black Indian tea, CTC variety.
 Usually, tea leaves are boiled in the water while making tea, and milk is added.

 Offering tea to visitors is the cultural norm in Indian homes, offices, and places of business.
 Tea is often consumed at small roadside stands, prepared by tea makers known as chai wallahs.

-There are three most famous regions in India to produce black teas- Darjeeling, Assam, and Nilgiri.
-"Strong, heavy and fragrant" are three criteria for judging black tea.

-Darjeeling tea is known for its delicate aroma and light colour and is aptly termed "the champagne of teas", which has a high aroma and yellow or brown liquid after brewing.
-Assam tea is known for its robust taste and dark colour, and Nilgiri tea is dark, intensely aromatic, and flavoured.
-Assam produces the largest quantity of Tea in India, mostly of the CTC variety, and is one of the biggest suppliers of major international brands such as Lipton and Tetley.
-The Tetley Brand, formerly British owned and one of the largest, is now owned by the Indian Tata Tea Limited company.
+There are three most famous regions in India to produce black teas: Darjeeling, Assam, and Nilgiri.
+"Strong, heavy, and fragrant" are three criteria for judging black tea.
+Darjeeling tea is known for its delicate aroma and light colour and is aptly termed "the champagne of teas," which has a high aroma and yellow or brown liquid after brewing.
+Assam tea is known for its robust taste and dark colour, and Nilgiri tea is dark, intensely aromatic, and flavorful.
+Assam produces the largest quantity of tea in India, mostly of the CTC variety, and is one of the biggest suppliers of major international brands such as Lipton and Tetley.
+The Tetley brand, formerly British-owned and one of the largest, is now owned by the Indian Tata Tea Limited company.

 On April 21, 2012, the Deputy Chairman of Planning Commission (India), Montek Singh Ahluwalia, said that tea would be declared a national drink by April 2013.
 Speaking on the occasion, former Assam Chief Minister Tarun Gogoi said a special package for the tea industry would be announced in the future to ensure its development.
 The move was expected to boost the tea industry in the country, but in May 2013 the ministry of commerce decided not to declare a national drink for fear of disrupting the competing coffee industry.